 How to apply

-To be considered you must complete the application form above, stating how much you are asking for (between £500 and £2000) along with a breakdown of your costings and a written statement of up to 500 words explaining why you should receive the award.
+To be considered you must complete the online application form above, stating how much you are asking for (between £500 and £2000) along with a breakdown of your costings and a written statement of up to 500 words explaining why you should receive the award.

 If you are successfully shortlisted, you will be asked to submit a short video to present your idea in the form of a 10 minute presentation.
-If you are awarded a bursary you will be invited to visit the donors on a day trip to London at the end of the year where you will be and asked to feedback on your experiences.
-You will also be asked to feedback on progress throughout the year.
+If you are awarded a bursary you will be invited to visit the donors on a day trip to London at the end of the academic year where you will be asked to feedback on your experiences.
+You will also be asked to report on your progress throughout the year.

 If you are successful, money will be paid directly into your bank account in monthly instalments to be agreed at point of award, and receipts must be shown after the award has been spent.
 If you fail to show adequate proof of spend you may be asked to return some, or all, of the award to the University.
 If you have any questions please contact the Development and Alumni Team at firstname.lastname@example.org.